 I looked classy but I was also super comfy.
-You don’t have to wear a dress suite or anything, just something nice and comfy if you want to increase your chances of getting upgraded to first-class!
+You don’t have to wear a dress suit or anything, just something nice and comfy if you want to increase your chances of getting upgraded to first class!

 11. Make Your Luggage Stand Out

 After your flight and while you’re waiting for your luggage to come by on the carousel you have probably noticed several bags that could have been yours but you weren’t sure and had to check.

 Especially if you have a black suitcase from a popular brand.

 I used to do this probably every time I traveled until I started making my luggage stand out!

 Eliminate the stress of lost luggage by incorporating a simple yet effective hack – making your bag easily identifiable.

 Attach a colorful ribbon or use bright-colored duct tape on the handle to set your luggage apart from the sea of look-alike bags.

 This small but impactful measure ensures you can quickly spot your bag on the carousel, minimizing the risk of someone else mistakenly grabbing it.